 Recap

 Although Google Sheets doesn’t directly support multiple legends within a single chart, you can utilize alternative methods to achieve a similar outcome.
 By employing different chart types, creating separate charts, or leveraging conditional formatting, you can effectively visualize and differentiate between multiple sets of data in your spreadsheets.
-(See Also: How To Link A Pdf File In Google Sheets)
+(See Also: How To Make A Histogram Chart In Google Sheets)

 Frequently Asked Questions: Adding Legends in Google Sheets